nahidalam/pi06/README.md

-# RECAP: RL with Experience & Corrections via Advantage-conditioned Policies

-**⚠️ Note: This is an unofficial, work-in-progress implementation.**
+# Unofficial implementation of Physical Intelligence π*0.6

+**⚠️ Work-in-progress implementation**

 PyTorch implementation of RECAP based on the Physical Intelligence blog post: [π*0.6: a VLA that Learns from Experience](https://www.physicalintelligence.company/blog/pistar06)

-This project is not affiliated with Physical Intelligence and is provided as-is for research purposes.

 ## Overview

+RECAP: RL with Experience & Corrections via Advantage-conditioned Policies.
 RECAP implements a three-stage training process for Vision-Language-Action (VLA) models:

 1. **Demonstrations**: Supervised learning from expert demonstrations
 2. **Corrections**: Learning from expert interventions when the robot makes mistakes